View Daniel Borgmann's Obituary on emissourian.com and share memories

 |

+He is survived by his wife, Verna Borgmann; two sons, John Borgmann and wife Gwen, Washington, and Keith Borgmann and wife Kari, Hollister; one daughter, Jane Bildner and husband Tom, Richland; one brother, Jerry Borgmann and wife Sharon, Union; eight grandchildren, Tim Borgmann, Jennifer Steiger, Michael Borgmann, Sarah Jo Hudson, Kyle Borgmann, Kaci Hahn, Kate Bildner and Kallie Bildner; nine great-grandchildren; three step-great-grandchildren; one brother-in-law, Gilbert Brune, New Haven; many other family members and friends.

+Daniel was preceded in death by his parents, and three brothers, Ed Borgmann, Louie Borgmann and Charlie Borgmann.

-A funeral service for Daniel Borgmann, 87, Washington, will be Thursday, March 12, at 11 a.m. at Immanuel Lutheran Church, Washington.
+A funeral service was held Thursday, March 12, at 11 a.m. at Immanuel Lutheran Church, Washington.